-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - MMPs should validate that data element B is less than or equal to data element A. - MMPs should validate that data element C is less than or equal to data element B.
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - CMS and the state will perform an outlier analysis. - As data are received from MMPs over time, CMS and the state will apply threshold checks. - C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - MMPs should validate that data element B is less than or equal to data element A. - MMPs should validate that data element C is less than or equal to data element B.

 - MMPs should validate that data element D is less than or equal to data element C. - MMPs should validate that data element E is less than or equal to data element D. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
-CMS and the state will evaluate the percentage of members: - Continuously enrolled in the MMP during the current two-year reporting period with at least one outpatient visit or telephonic evaluation during the current two-year reporting period who were screened for unhealthy alcohol use at least once using a systematic screening method. - Percentage = (C / B) 100 - Identified as an unhealthy alcohol user who received brief counseling or other follow-up care at least once within 30 days of the positive finding during the current two-year reporting period. - Percentage = (E / D) 100 - E. Notes additional clarifications to a reporting section.
+CMS and the state will evaluate the percentage of members: - Continuously enrolled in the MMP during the current two-year reporting period with at least one outpatient visit, telephonic evaluation, or e-visit or virtual check-in during the current two-year reporting period who were screened for unhealthy alcohol use at least once using a systematic screening method. - Percentage = (C / B) 100 - Identified as an unhealthy alcohol user who received brief counseling or other follow-up care at least once within 30 days of the positive finding during the current two-year reporting period. - Percentage = (E / D) 100 - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions.

 - Unhealthy alcohol use is defined as the consumption of alcohol associated with health risks or consequences.
-It covers the full spectrum of alcohol use associated with consequences and, therefore, includes amounts known to be associated with increased risk (e.g., 5 or more standard drinks on an occasion for men, 4 for women, or >14 (men) or >7 (women) drinks per week on average, as defined by the National Institute on Alcohol Abuse and Alcoholism [NIAAA]), drinking in certain circumstances (e.g., while pregnant or taking a medication that interacts with alcohol), drinking already associated with a problem or consequence but not meeting criteria for an alcohol use disorder, and the alcohol use disorders, alcohol abuse and dependence. - Systematic screening method is defined as: - Asking the patient about their weekly use (alcoholic drinks per week); - Asking the patient about their per occasion use (alcoholic drinks per drinking day); - Using a standardized tool such as AUDIT, AUDIT-C, or CAGE; or - Using another standardized tool. - Brief counseling refers to one or more counseling sessions, a minimum of 5-15 minutes, which may include at least one of the following: - Feedback on alcohol use and harms; - Identification of high risk situations for drinking and coping strategies; or - Increase the motivation to reduce drinking.
+It covers the full spectrum of alcohol use associated with consequences and, therefore, includes amounts known to be associated with increased risk (e.g., 5 or more standard drinks on an occasion for men, 4 for women, or >14 (men) or >7 (women) drinks per week on average, as defined by the National Institute on Alcohol Abuse and Alcoholism [NIAAA]), drinking in certain circumstances (e.g., while pregnant or taking a medication that interacts with alcohol), drinking already associated with a problem or consequence but not meeting criteria for an alcohol use disorder, and the alcohol use disorders, alcohol abuse and dependence. - Systematic screening method is defined as: - Asking the patient about their weekly use (alcoholic drinks per week); - Asking the patient about their per occasion use (alcoholic drinks per drinking day); - Using a standardized tool such as AUDIT, AUDIT-C, or CAGE; or - Using another standardized tool. - Brief counseling refers to one or more counseling sessions, a minimum of 5-15 minutes, which may include at least one of the following: - Feedback on alcohol use and harms; - Identification of high-risk situations for drinking and coping strategies; or - Increase the motivation to reduce drinking. - Other follow-up care is defined as: - o Follow-up visit to the same provider for unhealthy alcohol use; - o Referral to other services for unhealthy alcohol use; or